Permian-Global-Research/rsi/README.md

 ## Contributing

-We love contributions\!
+We love contributions!
 See our [contribution guide](https://github.com/Permian-Global-Research/rsi/blob/main/.github/CONTRIBUTING.md) for pointers on how to make your contribution as easy to accept as possible – in particular, consider [opening an